Frank Marshall (filmmaker)

 Frank Wilton Marshall (born September 13, 1946) is an American film producer and director.
 He often collaborated with his wife, film producer Kathleen Kennedy, with whom he founded the production company Amblin Entertainment, along with Steven Spielberg.
 In 1991, he founded, with Kennedy, The Kennedy/Marshall Company, a film production company.
 Since May 2012, with Kennedy taking on the role of President of Lucasfilm, Marshall has been Kennedy/Marshall's sole principal.

-Marshall has worked with directors such as Spielberg, Paul Greengrass, Peter Bogdanovich, David Fincher, M. Night Shyamalan, and Robert Zemeckis.
+Marshall has worked with directors such as Spielberg, Paul Greengrass, Peter Bogdanovich, David Fincher, M. Night Shyamalan, Gary Ross, and Robert Zemeckis.
 He has also directed the films Arachnophobia (1990), Alive (1993), Congo (1995), Eight Below (2006), and the documentaries The Bee Gees: How Can You Mend a Broken Heart (2020), Jazz Fest: A New Orleans Story (2022) and The Beach Boys (2024).

 Marshall has produced various successful film franchises, including Indiana Jones, Back to the Future, Bourne and Jurassic Park, and has received five nominations for the Academy Award for Best Picture.
-His other accolades include the Irving G. Thalberg Memorial Award, bestowed by the Academy of Motion Picture Arts and Sciences to "creative producers, whose bodies of work reflect a consistently high quality of motion picture production", the David O. Selznick Achievement Award in Theatrical Motion Pictures, a Grammy Award, a Sports Emmy Award, and a Tony Award.
-Marshall is one of the few people to have received an Emmy, Grammy, Oscar, and Tony (EGOT), with one of the awards being non-competitive.
+His other accolades include the Irving G. Thalberg Memorial Award, bestowed by the Academy of Motion Picture Arts and Sciences to "creative producers, whose bodies of work reflect a consistently high quality of motion picture production", the David O. Selznick Achievement Award in Theatrical Motion Pictures, two Grammy Awards, a Sports Emmy Award and a Tony Award.
+Marshall is one of the few people to have received an Emmy, Grammy, Oscar and Tony (EGOT), with one of the awards being non-competitive.

 Early life and education

-Born in Glendale, California, Marshall is the son of guitarist, conductor and composer Jack Marshall.
+Marshall was born on September 13, 1946, in Glendale, California, a suburb of Los Angeles.
+He is the son of guitarist, conductor and composer Jack Marshall.
 His early years were spent in Van Nuys, California.
-In 1961, his family moved to Newport Beach, where he attended Newport Harbor High School, and was active in music, drama, cross country, and track.
-He entered UCLA in 1964 as an engineering major, and graduated in 1968 with a degree in Political science.
+In 1961, his family moved to Newport Beach, where he attended Newport Harbor High School, and was active in music, drama, cross country and track.
+He entered UCLA in 1964 as an engineering major, and graduated in 1968 with a degree in political science.
 While at UCLA, he was initiated into Alpha Tau Omega fraternity, helped create its first NCAA soccer team, and played collegiate soccer there in 1966, 1967 and 1968.